srhartono/highsenshmm/README.md

 ```
 # go to bedtools folder
 cd bin/StochHMM/

-# configure is to configure the make according to ur computer setup
+# configure is to configure the make according to your computer setup
 ./configure
 make

 # go to main folder
 cd ../../
 ```